 - Select “Send Message”

 Type in “PIN Reset” for the subject line.
-Make sure to include the last 4 digits of your new card number and what you would like your new 4 digit PIN number to be in your message.
+Make sure to include the last four digits of your new card number and what you would like your unique four-digit PIN to be in your message.

 Q: What do I do if I’m on vacation when this happens?

 A: You can use shared branching to access your Directions account.
-We can also send a replacement card (with 2 day express shipping) to you with a written and signed request.
+We can also send a replacement card (with two-day express shipping) to you with a written and signed request.

 We always recommend that you have multiple forms of payment when traveling; debit card, credit card, checks, and cash because your card(s) could not work for many different reasons when traveling.